- Sample Itinerary

 SAMPLE 3-DAY ITINERARY

 Day 1: Meet at headquarters, in Green River, Utah before two-hour ride to the put-in at Loma.
 Float leisurely through the desert scenery of Ruby Canyon.
 For those interested, inflatable kayaks provide the opportunity to experience the river on a solo basis.
 A side hike up Rattlesnake Canyon reveals a variety of desert plants and wildlife.
-Camp at Black Rocks where thousand year old ebony colored schist provides the background setting.
+Camp at Black Rocks where thousand year old black schist provides the background setting.

 Day 2: Peaceful floating and more time in the inflatable kayaks before reaching Westwater Ranger Station.
 The river enters the narrow canyons that give Westwater the nickname, “the Little Grand”.
 Small rapids begin to materialize along the otherwise peaceful stretches of the Colorado.
 Camp at one of the many beaches within Westwater Canyon.